General Procedure for Running Learning Experiences#

 git remote -v

-You can now push your work to your own repository using the standard GitHub workflow, and the beginning of every exercise will prompt you to pull from the upstream repository - updating your exercises to the latest Duckietown version,
+You can now push your work to your own repository using the standard GitHub workflow, and the beginning of every exercise will prompt you to pull from the upstream repository, updating your exercises to the latest version.

 git pull upstream ente

-💻 Always make sure your Duckietown Shell is updated to the latest version:
+• 💻 Make sure your Duckietown Shell is updated to the latest version: pipx upgrade duckietown-shell

 dts code editor

 Wait for a URL to appear on the terminal, then click on it or copy-paste it in the address bar of your browser to access the code editor.
-The first thing you will see in the code editor is this same document, you can continue there.
+The first thing you will see in the code editor are a version of these instructions.
+At this point you can start following the LX-specific indications shown in your code editor.

 Walkthrough of Notebooks#